lamplightdev/compost/README.md

 The observer will also be called on initialisation - either from a matching attribute or a default `value`.

+Observer calls are batched and dispatched asynchronously.
+This means that when the observers are called all properties will have their most recent values - so the order in which the observers are should not be important.

 ### CompostEventsMixin

 ```html